particle-iot/docs/firmware/firmware.md

 ### Particle.connect()

 `Particle.connect()` connects the device to the Cloud.
-This will automatically activate the Wi-Fi module and attempt to connect to a Wi-Fi network if the device is not already connected to a network.
+This will automatically activate the cellular connection and attempt to connect to a cellular network and Particle cloud if the device is not already connected to a network/cloud.

 ```cpp
 void setup() {}